sabind/misc-business-notes/proposal-notes.md

 ### Misc Notes from Dan

 #### Testing
 typo: Testing is a critical piece of any application stack.
-Not only does proper testing ensure that the application works as anticipating, but it provides documentation  for the code base while forcing clean structure upon developers.
+Not only does proper testing ensure that the application works as **anticipating**, but it provides documentation  for the code base while forcing clean structure upon developers.

 #### How we would build the site